BrainCircuitsBehaviorLab/village/docs/source/troubleshooting/alarm.md

 ## Alarm System Overview

 ### Interrogate the system
-You can use various commands to retrieve information from the system.
+You can use various commands to retrieve information from, or act on, the system.
 Simply type these commands in a private telegram chat with the bot (only you will receive the response) or in the group channel where the bot is present (all participants will see the response).
 All commands start with the `/` symbol:

+- `/help`: Lists every available command, including any custom ones added for your project.
 - `/report ‘hours’`: Provides a summary of the operant box activity for the last specified hours (default = 24h).
-- `/cam`: Sends a screenshot from both cameras.
+- `/cam`: Sends a picture from both cameras.
-- `/plot ‘days’`: Shows a plot of entrances and attempts over the specified days (default = 3 days).
+- `/plot`: Shows a plot of corridor entrances and attempts.
+- `/mice_checked`: Confirms that the mice have been checked today — the same effect as clicking `CHECK MICE` in the GUI toolbar.
+- `/restart_anydesk`: Restarts the AnyDesk service if a remote connection through it stops working.
+- `/restart_vnc`: Restarts the Raspberry Pi's built-in VNC server if a remote connection through it stops working.

 ---